 We Want To Help You Get Your Life Back

-At The Treehouse Rehab we want you to enjoy the quality of life that Austin has to offer.
+At Vertava Health of Texas, we want you to enjoy the quality of life that Austin has to offer.
 We understand that the journey to recovery isn’t easy, but we can help make your journey as manageable as possible.
 In an individualized treatment program, our highly-trained and compassionate staff can help you design your plan of action and make it a reality.
 Embrace a drug-free life and contact us today.

 - Center for Disease Control and Prevention — Prescription Opioid Overdose Data | Drug Overdose